pranomostro/nbase/README.md

 Base utilities for numbers
 ===========================

 nbase contains some programs meant to accompany sbase and ubase with some utilities meant to deal with numbers.
-This include factoring, checking primality, leyland numbers, collatz sequences and probably a bit more.
+This includes factoring, checking primality, leyland numbers, collatz sequences and probably a bit more.

 These utilities are built with libzahl, which means they don't have any arbitrary limits.

 For more information, refer to the man-pages.

 Aim
 ---